mrseidel/mrseidel/README.md

 ### Hi there 👋

 If you are a student of mine and you are looking for your class repository, you can go [here](https://github.com/johnfraserss).
 Find your class, then go to the Wiki for it.
+Alternatively, you can go to [my website](https://mrseidel.ca) and click the links there to go directly to the class work.

 - 🔭 I’m currently working on a top-secret project... shhh...
-- 🌱 I’m currently learning about the Jamstack.
 - ⚡ Fun fact: I don't use social media.
 See a username that is the same as this one?
 It isn't me.

 <!--